Israeli prime minister visits Egypt in first official trip for a decade | Law-Order

 Israeli prime minister visits Egypt in first official trip for a decade

-Bennett, the head of a far-right party who took office in June, was invited to visit by Sisi last month and the two were due to meet in the Red Sea resort of Sharm el-Sheikh on the southern tip of Egypt's Sinai peninsula.
-The discussions were expected to address "ways and efforts to revive the peace process" between Israel and the Palestinians, Egypt's presidency said in a statement, as well as bilateral and regional matters.
+Bennett said the talks in the Red Sea resort of Sharm el-Sheikh covered diplomacy, security and the economy.
+"We created a foundation for a deep connection going forward," he said before flying home.
+In the discussions, Sisi cited Egypt's efforts to maintain calm in the Palestinian territories and the importance of international support for rebuilding efforts there, according to an Egyptian presidency statement.

+An uptick in cross-border violence since late August has tested the fragile truce in Gaza.
+Over the past week, Palestinian militants have fired rockets into Israel for three nights in a row, drawing Israeli air strikes.
+Sisi also "affirmed Egypt's support for all efforts to achieve comprehensive peace in the Middle East, according to the two-state solution", the presidency statement said.

 Peace talks between Israel and the Palestinians collapsed in 2014 and analysts say there is little prospect of reviving them.
 Bennett, a nationalist atop a cross-partisan coalition, opposes Palestinian statehood.
-One focus of Monday's talks will be the situation in the Gaza Strip, where Egypt helped broker a ceasefire after 11 days of conflict in May between Israel and Hamas, the Palestinian faction that controls the enclave, diplomatic and security sources said.

-An uptick in cross-border violence since late August has tested the fragile truce.
-Over the past week, Palestinian militants have fired rockets into Israel for three nights in a row, drawing Israeli air strikes.
+His government has focused on policies to improve economic conditions in the Palestinian territories.
 BORDER CROSSING

-Bennett and Sisi were also expected to discuss regional issues, including Iran's influence in the Middle East and the crisis in Lebanon, diplomats said.
-The trip appeared to give transport links between the two countries a boost.
+Egypt was the first Arab country to sign a peace treaty with Israel in 1979 but relations have remained cool, restricted to security cooperation and limited economic links.
+Israel and Egypt hold Gaza under a blockade, citing threats from Hamas.

 The Taba crossing between Israel and Sinai, an entry point for Israeli tourists, would become fully operational from Monday as restrictions put in place during the coronavirus pandemic were lifted, Israel's transport ministry said.
 From October, Egyptair would begin operating several flights a week between Cairo and Tel Aviv, sources at the Egyptian national carrier said.